-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Desert Tortoise Council has submitted a public comment letter to the U.S. Fish and Wildlife Service (USFWS) regarding the implementation of the Endangered Species Act's Section 10(a) program.
 The letter emphasizes the need for improved conservation measures for three key species: the Mojave desert tortoise, Sonoran desert tortoise, and bolson tortoise.

-In the letter, Edward L. LaRue Jr., Chairperson of the Council's Ecosystems Advisory Committee, stated, "Our comments more ST
+In the letter, Edward L. LaRue Jr., Chairperson of the Council's Ecosystems Advisory Committee, stated, "Our comments are based on our commitment to enhance protection more ST

 EAA Urges FAA To Revise Experimental Aircraft Program Regulations (10)